bpcreech/http-eval/README.md

 ## Security stance

-A server which `eval`s arbitrary JavasSript obviously raises security concerns!
+A server which `eval`s arbitrary JavaScript obviously raises security concerns!
 If constructed incorrectly, this would essentially be a vector for Remote Code Execution (RCE) attack.